cfpg/Camille-Offline/README.md

 - **Voice Interaction**: Speak naturally to interact with the AI using wake-word detection and speech-to-text.
 - **Customizable**: Easily configure the AI's name, voice, and behavior to suit your preferences.
 - **Offline Capable**: Runs entirely on your machine, intended to prevent them from listening to you.
+- **Extensible Functionality**: Supports custom tools and functions through LangChain integration.
-- **Conversation History**: Maintains context across multiple interactions using memcached for conversation storage.
+- **Conversation Context**: Maintains context across interactions using LangChain's memory system.

 ## Getting Started